jlperona-teaching/ecs390-spring20/seminars/week10.md

 From the assignment from the previous week, people mentioned that they learned about the following topics:

-* a variety of educational tools, including illustrations
+* a variety of educational tools, including Mimir and illustrations
 * diversity, needs, and the humanity of your students
 * emotional intelligence and its importance as an instructor
 * giving good feedback to your students
 * learning and teaching styles, including active learning
-* reading non-technical papers
+* reading non-technical papers, especially in the field of CS education
+* responding to students in a variety of situations
 * responsibilities and boundaries of being a TA
 * student mindsets, including fixed and growth
-* teaching remotely in the age of COVID-19
+* teaching remotely with Zoom in the age of COVID-19
-* Universal Design for Learning and making your classes more accessible
+* Universal Design for Learning, inclusivity, and making your classes more accessible

 I'm glad to see that people learned a variety of things from this course!